thejoshwolfe/yauzl/README.md

 #### fileName

 `String`.
-The bytes in the file are decoded with `utf8` if `generalPurposeBitFlag & 0x800`, as per the spec.
+Following the spec, the bytes for the file name are decoded with `utf8` if `generalPurposeBitFlag & 0x800`, otherwise with `CP437`.
-Otherwise, the file name is decoded with `ascii`, which is technically not correct.
-The correct default encoding is `cp473`.

 #### extraFields